syncfusion-content/maui-docs/MAUI/ImageEditor/save.md

 ---
 layout: post
-title: Save in .NET MAUI ImageEditor control | Syncfusion
+title: Image save in .NET MAUI ImageEditor control | Syncfusion
-description: Learn here all about save support in the Syncfusion .NET MAUI ImageEditor(SfImageEditor) control.
+description: Learn here all about save support in the Syncfusion .NET MAUI ImageEditor(SfImageEditor) control and more.
 platform: .NET MAUI
 control: SfImageEditor
 documentation: ug